Introduction To Relay and Different Types of Relays | Its Terminals, Working and Applications

 - Related Post: Types of Electronic Counters

-Hybrid relays are made using both SSR & EMR relays.
+Hybrid relays are made using both SSR and EMR relays.

 As we know that the SSR wastes power in form of heat and EMR has contact arcing problem.
-The hybrid relay uses both SSR & EMR to overcome their disadvantages.
+The hybrid relay uses both SSR and EMR to overcome their disadvantages.

-Reed relay is made up of a reed switch & an electromagnetic coil with a diode for back EMF.
+Reed relay is made up of a reed switch and an electromagnetic coil with a diode for back EMF.